Archive for category: Los Angeles

 LOS ANGELES: HUDSON HOUSE

-By GARY FONG LOS ANGELES – According to the dictionary, a foodie is “a person who has an ardent or refined interest in food; a gourmet.”
+LOS ANGELES – According to the dictionary, a foodie is “a person who has an ardent or refined interest in food; a gourmet.”
 Let me state upfront that this is not me.
 I am not a foodie.
-Yes, I do enjoy eating out, have done countless boring (and quickly forgotten) business dinners at this or that [...]
+Yes, I do enjoy eating out, have done countless boring (and quickly forgotten) business dinners at this or that fancy restaurant, [...]